-In a report on India's Anti-Terrorism and Security Law prepared by the Association of the Bar of the City of New York for the Committee on International Human Rights, it said that, "Attentiveness to these human rights concern is not simply a moral and legal imperative, but also a crucial strategic imperative.
-As the Supreme Court of India has recognized, "terrorism often thrives where human rights are violated, and the lack of hope for justice provides breeding grounds for terrorism."
+In a report on India's Anti-Terrorism and Security Law, the Association of the Bar of the City of New York for the Committee on International Human Rights said thus: "Attentiveness to these human rights concern is not simply a moral and legal imperative, but also a crucial strategic imperative.
+As the Supreme Court of India has recognized, "Terrorism often thrives where human rights are violated, and the lack of hope for justice provides breeding grounds for terrorism."

-Present anti-terrorism legislations rely on the same institutions used in fighting other crimes - the police or military, the prosecution and the judiciary.
-More often than not, these same institutions have been tainted with doubts and their competency to protect human rights laws seriously undermined.
+Current anti-terrorism legislations rely on the same institutions used in fighting other crimes - the police or military, the prosecution and the judiciary.
+More often than not, these same institutions have been tainted with corruption and doubt and their competency to protect human rights laws seriously undermined.
 If these same institutions are used to confront the so-called menace of terrorism, intense pressure will only subject them to commit further abuses.